-- General Work Experience Education is supervised employment of students with the intent to assist them in acquiring desirable work habits, positive job attitudes, and career awareness.
+- 1. General Work Experience Education is supervised employment of students with the intent to assist them in acquiring desirable work habits, positive job attitudes, and career awareness.
 Students' jobs need not be directly related to their educational or occupational goals.
-Students may register for 1-6 units per semester of General Work Experience with a maximum of 16 units total combined Work Experience during their college career.
-Same number of units may not be repeated. - 2.
+Students may register for 1-6 units per semester of General Work Experience with a maximum of 16 units total combined Work Experience during their college career. - 2.
 Occupational Work Experience Education is supervised employment of students designed to extend their classroom-based occupational learning at an on-the-job site.
 This type of Work Experience is available to students whose job is directly related to their educational or occupational goals.
 Students may register for 1-8 Occupational Work Experience units per semester with a maximum of 16 total combined Work Experience units during their college career.